larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 to attempt to contact and advise the relevant administratorsl.
 They should only take
 moderation actions when administrators are not responsive.
-In particular moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.
+In particular, moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.
 Disagreements are discussed below in {{appeals}).